- Use the toilet whenever you can.

 If you’re camping for more than one night or in a large group, agree on a single toilet place and dig a hole deep enough to cope with the likely waste.

 Option 2: Carry it to the next long drop

-- Deposit your poo into a compostable bag.
+- Deposit your poo into a compostable bag and tie it up.

-- Knot the bag closed, place it carefully into your poo pot and seal with the lid.
+- Place the bag inside the poo pot and close the lid.

 Don't put your bagged poo in these places

-- Rubbish bins and landfills are unsafe places to put human waste (unless the waste is fully treated with waste-composting powder, available with some poo bag products).
+- Rubbish bins and landfills (unless the waste is fully treated with waste-composting powder available with some poo bag products)